Be the Super Generation that saves the monarchs

 Photo credit: Iris Caldwell, University of Illinois at Chicago

-In 2019, over 2,000 Monarch Waystations, or monarch habitats, were registered with Monarch Watch across Illinois – many of which exist in individual home gardens.
+As of June 2026, over 4,300 Monarch Waystations, or monarch habitats, were registered with Monarch Watch in Illinois – many of which exist in individual home gardens.

 Photo credit: U.S. Fish and Wildlife Service